Oklahoma Senate: Terms and qualifications

 In order to file for election to the Senate, candidates must be twenty-five years of age at the time of their election.
 The candidate must also be a qualified elector in their respective counties or districts and shall reside in their respective counties or districts during their term of office.
-No person is eligible to serve as a member of the Legislature if they are serving as an officer of the United States or State government.
-Furthermore, any person who has been adjudged guilty of a felony is not eligible to election to the Legislature.
-If a member of the Senate is expelled for corruption, they are not eligible to return to the Legislature.
+No person is eligible to serve as a member of the legislature if they are serving as an officer of the United States or State government.
+Furthermore, any person who has been adjudged guilty of a felony is not eligible to election to the legislature.
+If a member of the Senate is expelled for corruption, they are not eligible to return to the legislature.

 The senators are elected to four-year terms on alternating cycles.
 The odd senatorial districts are elected in the same cycle of every presidential election year (years divisible by four, e.g., 2012, 2016); the even numbered senatorial districts are elected during the gubernatorial election year (even-numbered years not divisible by four, e.g., 2010, 2014).

 Senators serve a four-year term and are limited to three terms or 12 years.
-A term-limited member can not run for election to the House of Representative as both representative terms and senate terms are added together in determining the total number of legislative years in office.
+A term-limited member cannot run for election to the House of Representatives as both representative terms and senate terms are added together in determining the total number of legislative years in office.
 When term limits were implemented in 1992, they were not applied retroactively, which meant that senators elected prior to their implementation could serve up to three full terms following the implementation of term limits.
-For example, the longest-serving member of the Oklahoma State Senate, Gene Stipe was first elected in 1956, but would not have been term limited out until after the 2004 election, had he not resigned the previous year.
+For example, the longest-serving member of the Oklahoma Senate, Gene Stipe was first elected in 1956, but would not have been term limited out until after the 2004 election, had he not resigned the previous year.

 Salaries and benefits

-The majority of Oklahoma legislators receive $35,000 (reduced in 2018) in annual pay while presiding officers earn a larger salary.
+Members of the Oklahoma Senate receive $47,500 in annual pay while presiding officers earn a larger salary.
 (Also, they do not receive any Bonuses.)
 Additionally, legislators can seek reimbursement for expenses related to meals and lodging during the legislative session, and for certain travel expenses related to their duties at any point during the year.
 They also have access to benefits received by state employees, including health and life insurance as well as retirement savings plans.